shopinvader/odoo-shopinvader/shopinvader_fastapi_auth_jwt/readme/USAGE.rst

   found, look for the ``shopinvader_anonymous_partner`` cookie in the request and return the corresponding partner.

-  If not partner is found, raise a 401 (unauthorized).
+  If no partner is found, raise a 401 (unauthorized).

 ``def auth_jwt_authenticated_or_anonymous_partner_auto_create() -> Partner``